-The Blue Roof Survey Program has been created to quantify the number and location of households in Puerto Rico with remaining blue roofs or the households whose structures had a blue roof at one time and continue to have severe hurricane damage as verified through a field survey.
-Once these structures have been identified and confirmed through a field site visit, the PRDOH may offer the opportunity to receive assistance by directly referring the household to the CDBG-DR Home Repair, Reconstruction, or Relocation Program or CDBG-MIT Single-Family Housing Mitigation Program.
+The Blue Roof Survey Program was created to quantify the number and location of households in Puerto Rico with remaining blue roofs or the households whose structures had a blue roof at one time and continue to have severe hurricane damage as verified through a field survey.
+These structures were identified and confirmed through a field site visit in order for PRDOH to offer, the PRDOH may offer the opportunity to receive assistance by directly referring the household to the CDBG-DR Home Repair, Reconstruction, or Relocation Program or CDBG-MIT Single-Family Housing Mitigation Program.

-The first phase of the Blue Roof Survey Program consists of the performance of a desktop-based analysis using historical and latest satellite imagery software.
-The territory of Puerto Rico will be divided into sectors, each square 1,500 meters on each side, resulting in 4,852 sectors covering the whole island.
-With the use of high-definition satellite imagery, PRDOH will perform this initial analysis to identify structures that have/had a blue roof.
-Once a structure is identified, the GIS location will be captured and recorded on a blue roof feature class layer of the GIS software.
-Once all structures are identified within a sector, the polygon area's analysis is deemed complete.
-This process is then completed until all the sectors have been analyzed.
+The first phase of the Blue Roof Survey Program was achieved and completed by PRDOH.
+This phase consisted of the performing a desktop-based analysis using historical and latest satellite imagery software.
+The territory of Puerto Rico was divided into sectors, each square 1,500 meters on each side, resulting in 4,852 sectors covering the whole island.
+With the use of high-definition satellite imagery, PRDOH performed an initial analysis to identify structures that have/had a blue roof.
+Once the structurewas identified, the GIS location was captured and recorded on a blue roof feature class layer of the GIS software.
+Once all structures were identified within a sector, the polygon area's analysis was deemed complete.
+This process is then completed once PRDOH had analyzed all the sectors.

-The second phase of the Blue Roof Survey Program will entail the performance of field surveys to confirm the results of the desktop review.
-Additionally, any structures that were not identified through the desktop review but are found through the field survey process will be added to the information database.
-The PRDOH will enter into subrecipient agreements with NGOs to perform the field surveys and household interviews.

-During the site visits, the PRDOH will gather information about the structure.
-This information may include the material construction type (concrete, wood, metal, mixed material, etc.), the type of structure (single-family home, multi-family home, attached housing, manufactured housing, etc.) and any other physical characteristic of the structure including the remaining hurricane damage.
-When possible, the Program will conduct an interview with a household occupant to gather pertinent information to better understand how the PRDOH may assist the household.
+The second phase of the Blue Roof Survey Program entailed the performance of field surveys to confirm the results of the desktop review.
+During the site visits, PRDOH gathered information about the desktop review identified structures, as well as added the information from any structures that were not discovered through the desktop review, but found through the field survey, to the database.
+The information gathered included the material construction type (concrete, wood, metal, mixed material, etc.), the type of structure (single-family home, multi-family home, attached housing, manufactured housing, etc.), and any other physical characteristics of the structure, including the remaining hurricane damage.
+When possible, the Program conducted an interview with a household occupant to gather pertinent information to understand better how the PRDOH may assist the household.

-Once the data from the desktop review and field survey is gathered PRDOH will use this information to determine the best way to assist these households.
-This may include making a direct referral to CDBG-DR R3 Program or CDBG-MIT Single-Family Housing Mitigation Program or create a new program to attend to specific unmet needs identified.
+Currently, PRDOH is evaluating the information gathered from the desktop review and fields surveywill use this information to determine the best way to assist these households.
+This may include making a direct referral to CDBG-DR R3 Program or CDBG-MIT Single-Family Housing Mitigation Program.
 The Blue Roof Repair Program objective is to target and fix the blue roofs remaining in Puerto Rico as a result of Hurricanes Irma and María.
 The Program is projected to pursue compliance with HUD's LMI National Objective, with an eligible activity of Housing Rehabilitation under Section 105(a)(4) - Housing Construction, Acquisition.